-On January 22, 2014, in connection with the amendment to the note purchase agreement to provide us with the Extension Option, we issued to the New Deerfield Purchasers the 2014 Deerfield Warrants to purchase an aggregate of 1,000,000 shares of our common stock at an exercise price of \$9.70 per share.
-Under the terms of the Extension Option, the term of the 2014 Deerfield Warrants will be extended by two years and the exercise price will be reset to the lower of (i) the existing exercise price and (ii) 120% of the volume weighted average price of our common stock for the ten trading days immediately following the date of such extension election.
-Due to the potential increase in term and decrease of the exercise price, the 2014 Deerfield Warrants were recorded as a liability upon issuance which was included in Other long-term liabilities.
-The 2014 Deerfield Warrants were recorded at their estimated fair value, on a recurring basis, which was \$1.5 million and \$0.9 million as of March 18, 2015 and December 31, 2014, respectively.
-Upon our election to extend the maturity date of the Deerfield Notes, the exercise price of the 2014 Deerfield Warrants was reset to \$3.445 per share and the term was extended by two years to January 22, 2018.
-Subsequent to our notification of our election to require the New Deerfield Purchasers to acquire the Deerfield Notes and extend the maturity date to July 1, 2018, the terms of the 2014 Deerfield Warrants became fixed on March 18, 2015.
-The 2014 Deerfield Warrants were transferred to Additional paid-in capital as of that date at their then estimated fair value of \$1.5 million on the 2014 Deerfield Warrants during the three months ended March 31, 2015 and March 31, 2014, respectively, which is included in Interest income and other, net.
-See "Note 7 - Fair Value Measurements" for more information on the valuation of 2014 Deerfield Warrants.
-The 2014 Deerfield Warrants are participating securities.
-The warrant holders do not have a contractual obligation to share in our losses.
+In connection with an amendment to the note purchase agreement for the Original Deerfield Notes, in January 2014 we issued to the New Deerfield Purchasers two-year warrants to purchase an aggregate of 1,000,000 shares of our common stock at an exercise price of \$9.70 per share.
+Under the terms of the 2014 Deerfield Warrants, the warrants would be extended by two years and the exercise price would be reset to the lower of (i) the existing exercise price and (ii) 120% of the volume weighted average price of our common stock for the ten trading days following our election to extend the maturity date of the Deerfield Notes.
+Subsequent to our March 2015 notification of our election to extend the maturity date of the Deerfield Notes, the exercise price of the 2014 Deerfield Warrants was reset to \$3.445 per share and the term was extended by two years to January 22, 2018.

+Due to the potential increase in term and decrease of the exercise price, the 2014 Deerfield Warrants were included in Other long-term liabilities at their current estimated fair value, which was \$1.5 million and \$0.9 million as of March 18, 2015 and December 31, 2014, respectively.
+We recorded an unrealized loss of \$0.5 million and an unrealized gain of \$1.9 million on the 2014 Deerfield Warrants during the nine months ended September 30, 2015 and 2014, respectively, which is included in Interest income and other, net.
+Subsequent to our March 4, 2015 notification of our election to extend the maturity date of the Deerfield Notes, the terms of the 2014 Deerfield Warrants became fixed as of March 18, 2015 and the 2014 Deerfield Warrants were transferred to Additional paid-in capital as of that date at their then estimated fair value of \$1.5 million.
+See "Note 7 - Fair Value Measurements" for more information on the valuation of the 2014 Deerfield Warrants.